icchalmers/WordClock_v1.0/README.md

 This repo is here largely for my own reference, and maybe as inspiration for others.

-I'm in the process of making V2.0 as part of Fab Academy 2015.
+I'm in the process of making V2.0 as part of [Fab Academy 2015](http://www.fabacademy.org/) at [Fab Lab Strathclyde](http://www.strath.ac.uk/fablab/).
 You can follow the process on [my class website](http://fabacademy.org/archives/2015/eu/students/chalmers.iain/index.html).
 The content is also mirrored to [my GitHub Pages site](http://icchalmers.github.io/).

 When V2.0 is ready, I will link to it here.